 Sometimes we just can’t help ourselves even when we know how bad it is.
 Yet it’s not limited to bad puns, it can also be visual humor in the form of pictures or videos.

-TRYING TO MAKE YOUR AD GO VIRAL
+USING HUMOR IN YOUR MARKETING TO MAKE YOUR AD GO VIRAL

 Yes, funny gets attention but the question is attention on what?

-The question I like to ask myself when writing ad copy is – do I want to be funny and famous or do I want to be a business success?
+The question I like to ask myself when writing ad copy is: Do I want to be funny and famous?
+Or do I want to be a business success?

-These are one and the same if you are John Cleese or Ricky Gervais but for most other business owners these are generally going to be mutually exclusive.
+These are one and the same if you are John Cleese or Ricky Gervais.
+But for most other business owners these are generally going to be mutually exclusive.

 Here are some important questions when considering adding humor to your marketing: